NERSC/timemory/README.rst

    -  macOS (tested on 10.13 - High Sierra)
    -  Windows (tested on Windows 10 x64 with MSVC 14+)

+-  CMake (version >= 3.1.3)

+   -  The default behavior when installing from PyPi (i.e.
+      ``pip install timemory``) is to use the system CMake installation
+   -  When installing from PyPi, the python ``cmake`` package is not required
+   -  However, if a system CMake is not found, ``setup.py`` will try to use the Python module
+   -  Using the Python CMake module will occasionally fail due to an older distribution of pip (e.g. version < 9.0.1).
+This can be remedied by running (typically as root):

+      -  ``pip install --upgrade pip``
+      -  if a failure occurs referencing ``skbuild`` in the CMake python package, run: ``pip install --upgrade cmake``

+   -  However, this is typically not needed if a system CMake is installed

 -  C++

    -  C++11 compiler